Rakhyvel/Vis-Viva/README.md

     - [ ] planetary atmospheres, clouds, tile detail
     - [ ] better orbit icons, for zoomed out moons, planets, craft.
 Somehow distinguish between bodies and craft in the orbit view
     - [ ] tooltips, when I figure out what tools to tip
+        * manuever kinds in the dropdown
+        * what modules do, when you hover over their title
+        * destinations in the planner, its size, its composition, etc
+    - [ ] let people explore the game after game over, but disable the play button
     - [ ] make actual building models, and rotate them to their tile's normal
     - [ ] show more info about stage cards, their dv, their resources, maybe a little model sprite, in VAB and factory
     - [ ] somehow show the planned orbital geometry to a player, if it ends up mattering (tuning just dv and time might be fine?)